 Add the below lines under the config & save

-Above configuration will poke server every 60 seconds if its alive or not.
+The above configuration will poke the server every 60 seconds if it’s alive or not.
 Will retry 2 times.

 Putty

-If you are using Putty as your client, then, we need to set a time interval (60 seconds in below example) in order to keep the session alive.
+If you are using Putty as your client, then we need to set a time interval (60 seconds in example below) in order to keep the session alive.
 This will keep the session alive by poking it every 60 seconds.